jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 * instantiates the first compiled class found implementing `org.jerkar.JkBuild`.
 If none the `org.jerkar.builtins.javabuild.JkJavaBuild` class is instantiated
 * invokes specified methods on the created instance.
 If no method is specified then the `doDefault` method is invoked

-You can also set any instance field annotated with `JkOption` from the command line by typing `jerkar myMethod -myField=foo`.
+You can also set instance field from the command line by typing `jerkar myMethod -myField=foo`.
 <br/>

 ## Build styles